 Top-performing SDR teams have a few things in common.
-Of course they have amazing training and coaching, lots of opportunities to learn from more experienced sales reps, and supportive managers.
+Of course, they have amazing training and coaching, lots of opportunities to learn from more experienced sales reps, and supportive managers.
 But they also share something else you might not expect - a different approach to sales territories that ensures every rep is working the right book of accounts at the right time.

 Some SDR teams have a wild west model of prospecting - each rep hunts for accounts on their own.
 Others take a geographic or industry-based approach, assigning each rep a patch of accounts to work.
-Others use a pod model, where an SDR is paired up with an AE, and the work the same list of accounts.
+Others use a pod model, where an SDR is paired up with an AE, and they work the same list of accounts.
 Some even divvy up prospect accounts by company name and use an alphabetical assignment approach.

 But high-performing SDR teams take a different approach to their account books.
 They use a model called dynamic books - a flexible, time-focused, continuously optimized approach to account allocation.
 They assign smaller but continually refreshed books of accounts to reps to work, to ensure reps know exactly which accounts to focus on at any time.